Reclone-org/AccessLabs-Resources/hardware/Shaker/Readme.md

 ## Overview

-This project is a compact incubator shaker built around:
+This repository documents the design and construction of a compact incubator shaker built around:

 - a **3D-printed mechanical assembly**
 - an **ESP32-S3 DevKitC-1** controller